-It should be noted that the financial arrangements for the Teaching School Alliance have been entirely separate from Hodgson Academy.
-The Teaching School is established as a Trust in its own right and academy funds have not been utilised to support these Trusts other than an annual membership fee paid by all members of the alliance.
+It should be noted that the financial arrangements for Fylde Coast SCITT Ltd are entirely separate from Hodgson Academy.
+Fylde Coast SCITT Ltd is established as a limited company in its own right and academy funds have not been utilised to support it.
+The SCITT is now established as a provider of initial teacher training at both secondary and primary level.

-As previously mentioned within this report it has been agreed that the Teaching School's sponsorship of Fylde Coast Academy Trust (FCAT) has ceased and FCAT will now stand as a sponsor in its own right.
+As previously mentioned within this report it has been agreed that the Teaching School's sponsorship of Fylde Coast Academy Trust (FCAT) has ceased and FCAT now stands as a sponsor in its own right.
 Hodgson is proud of its contribution towards the growth, development and success of FCAT over the last few years and the positive impact that FCAT has made to standards of education on the Fylde Coast.